TomaszWoloszyn983/swap-puzzle-game/readme.md

   - GitHub - Version control service used for storing and sharing development projects.
   - Drag and Drop - Functionality that allows to select a virtual object by "grapping" it and "dragging" it to a different location or onto another virtual object
   - Local Storage - Used for storing data such as the game results in the browsers memory.
-  - Render – Cloud hosting and deployment
+  - Render – Cloud hosting and deployment.
+  - Remix Ide - Browser-based development environment for writing, testing, and deploying Ethereum smart contracts using Solidity.
+  - Metamask - crypto wallet.

 ## Testing